-If you’re not on my site for travel, you may be here because you want to learn to cook, and if you are–I am so happy!
+If you’re not on my site for travel inspiration or advice, you may be here because you want to learn to cook, and learn some kitchen basics, and if you are–I am so happy!
 If you are a good and/or seasoned cook, I’m elated, because you probably like what you see, so thank you!

-I love to cook, and it’s always been easy for me because I started from such a young age and really enjoyed it, but that doesn’t mean I don’t understand what it’s like not to be able to do something, or to try and fail.
+I love to cook and bake, and it’s always been easy for me because I started from such a young age and really enjoyed it.
+But that doesn’t mean I don’t understand what it’s like not to be able to do something, or to try and fail.

 As an Amazon Associate I earn from qualifying purchases.

-I cannot sew to save my life: once, I made a camisole top and after walking out of a courtroom and getting in a car, both straps snapped!
+As an examply, I cannot sew to save my life.
+Years ago, I made a camisole top and after walking out of a courtroom and getting in a car, both straps snapped!
 I was so glad it didn’t happen a few minutes earlier!
-So I know how you feel when you follow a recipe and it doesn’t turn out because this happens to me too!
+I know how you feel when you follow a recipe and it doesn’t turn out because this sometimes happens to me too!
+Here’s something you should know: there are so many untested, horribly faulty recipes out there, it just may not be your fault!
+If you feel like a failure when it comes to cooking, please read this article about recipes.

 I have designed my site to make it possible for anyone who wants to cook, to be able to turn out beautiful meals and dishes.

-Step by step, simple instructions with lots of photos, aid in assuring that you will get good results.
+Step by step, simple instructions with lots of photos will help in assuring that you will get good results.

 However, there are a few rules to follow: